davron112/docker-multiprojects/readme.md

 ```
 if add your site to nginx ``` docker-compose nginx restart ```
 add your conf multiprojects path laradock\nginx\sites\
+Your projects path folder: /app/projects or in workspace: var/www
 For example yii2 advanced project

 ```